SAP/ui5-tooling/docs/pages/Configuration.md

 ### Metadata
 A project must have a `name` and might define a `copyright` string.

 In the UI5 Tooling, a project is typically identified by the configured `name`.
-It must be unique and should follow a namespace scheme like `company.businessarea.project`.
+It must be unique and should ideally follow a namespace scheme like `company.businessarea.project`.

 A given `copyright` string will be used to fill placeholders like `${copyright}` and `@copyright@` in a projects source code. `|-` is a way to define a multi line string in YAML.
 For details, please check the [YAML Specification](https://yaml.org/spec/1.2/spec.html#id2794534).
 Inside the copyright string, you can use the placeholder `${currentYear}` which will be replaced with the current year.